YamenAjjour/yamenajjour.github.io/_pages/about.md

 Yamen Ajjour is a research scientist who is interested in tackling subjectivity in natural language processing.
 This includes
 1. Developing methods that generalize to unseen subjective tasks.
 2. Conversational Data Annotation: developing methods to explain and disambiguate annotations in subjective tasks.

+My PhD Thesis was on *Addressing Controversial Topics in Search Engines* where I worked on argument unit segmentation, framing, and argumentative questions.